cjbell630/FNaF_Advance/README.md

 ### Other
+Reminders (for myself mostly):
+* Once all images are working in the game, check if they should be brightened or compressed

 GitHub todo: (things to do that really only affect the GitHub page)
 * Copyright info in README
 * Download instructions for people who don't know GitHub